 To keep up with mushroom-related stuff in the Ithaca area, subscribe to our e-list.
-It reaches over 200 members, many more than the active membership of the club.
+It reaches over 200 mycophiles.
 You'll receive occasional e-mailings about mushroom news and events.
 The e-list is meant to promote discussion, so is only as active as its members -- if you join us, feel free to post mushroom events, questions, and ideas for walks.
-To subscribe, send an email to me, Kathie Hodge <firstname.lastname@example.org> (please include your full name), and I will add you to the mailing list.
+To subscribe, send an email to me, Kathie Hodge <email@example.com> (please include your full name), and I will add you to the mailing list.
 Anyone can join, but it's most appropriate for those who live near Ithaca, NY.

-Once you're subscribed, any message you send to Mushrooms-L@cornell.edu will be distributed to all subscribers (over 200 mycophiles!).
-Non-members may not post to the list, and the names of our members are held private.
-We ask you to be considerate--don't send large image files to the list, rather, upload your images somewhere and send us a link.
+Once you're subscribed, any message you send to Mushrooms-L@cornell.edu will be distributed to all subscribers.
+Non-members may not post to the list, and the names of members are held private.
+We ask you to be considerate--don't send large image files (links are ok).
+Those who post commercial or inappropriate messages will be deleted.
 We use Lyris to manage our list— here are directions to set your own subscription preferences.
 To unsubscribe (we'll miss you!), send an email to mushrooms-Lfirstname.lastname@example.org with the single word LEAVE in the body of the message.
 Kathie can help if need be.

-Here in the Finger Lakes region of New York, we look for morels in May, king boletes under spruce in June, chanterelles under oaks in mid-July, giant puffballs in Aug/Sept, and all kinds of things from September through snowfall.
-Nobody will tell you their morel spot more specifically than "near dying ash trees."
-Don't even ask.
+Here in the Finger Lakes region of New York, we look for morels in May, king boletes under spruce in June, chanterelles under oaks in July, giant puffballs in Aug/Sept, and all kinds of mushrooms from September through snowfall.
+Nobody will tell you their morel spot — don't even ask.
 The best mushroom hunting places around town are State and Federal Forests, where we are permitted to collect for personal consumption.
 One nice way to explore these places is by hiking the Finger Lakes Trail (buy a Trail Guide with maps at a local bookstore).

 State Forests, Forest Preserves, Wildlife Mgt Areas, and Multiple Use areas: